-Although your IT supplier will be able to perform many tasks without having to visit your premises, the chances are that you’ll want them to visit sometime.
-So, although proximity shouldn’t be your top priority, it does help if your IT supplier is nearby.
+Although your IT supplier will be able to perform many tasks without having to visit your premises, the chances are that you'll want them to visit occasionally.
+So, although proximity shouldn't be your top priority, it does help if your IT supplier is nearby.

-Most IT suppliers target businesses within an hour’s drives of their offices, so look within this radius first when listing possible suppliers.
-Some bigger companies have engineers on the road so they can get to you quickly – that’s useful if there’s ever a problem with your IT systems.
+Most IT suppliers target businesses within an hour's drive of their offices, so look within this radius first when listing possible suppliers.
+Some bigger companies have engineers on the road so they can get to you quickly - that's useful if there's ever a problem with your IT systems.

 Your IT supplier requirements

 If you're starting from scratch, list the number of desktop computers, laptops and tablets you think you will require and any specific software you will need.
 You should also think about any additional hardware you might want, such as printers or accessories for tablets.